Why Use Mulch for the Vegetable Garden

 Mulch comes in bags at the garden store, you can chip or make your own, or you can have mulch delivered in bulk.
 Let’s talk about the different types of mulch and how they work.

-First, you want your mulch to be natural material.
-You don’t want to choose a plastic or rubber mulch for the garden.
+First, you want your mulch to be a natural material.
+You don’t want to choose plastic or rubber mulch for the garden.
 These leach toxic chemicals into the garden, they don’t break down into nutrients and black rubber mulch made from tires makes the soil hotter by absorbing the sun’s energy.
 It also doesn’t let moisture in like natural materials.

 Are there natural materials that are not suitable for mulching?
 Rock or stone mulches that will not break down over time are less desirable than ones that do for some of the same reasons.
 They retain heat, they don’t add nutrients, but they do retain moisture and help prevent weeds from growing.

 There are several kinds of bark available.
 Bark is not a good choice to mix into your soil, but for mulching on top, it’s a great one.
-The reason you don’t want to add bark to your soil is because it’s large pieces and as it breaks down, it uses the nutrients around it to do that.
+The reason you don’t want to add bark to your soil is that it’s large pieces and as it breaks down, it uses the nutrients around it to do that.
 Once it’s broken down, then it releases nutrients back into the soil.
 Having it on top of the soil allows the roots of the plant that collect nutrients to still get those underneath.

 Bark mulch is readily available at the store and from tree trimming services that chip up the wood they remove from people’s trees.

 Cypress mulch is a common mulch used in gardens.
 The problem with using it is that it’s farmed and that is endangering the cypress forests that are left in our country.
-This destroys eco-systems, so I would steer clear of cypress for the future of our wildlife.
+This destroys ecosystems, so I would steer clear of cypress for the future of our wildlife.

 Is just as readily available as cypress but without the ecological effects.
 If I were choosing a hardwood mulch, I would prefer pine.
 You’ll want to keep your bark mulch a little way from the stems of your plants so it won’t rub on them and cause damage since it’s not soft.
 Pine also is acidic and can raise the ph. level of the soil.
 You’ll have to watch your ph. level if you use pine mulch or pine needles to mulch.